mjakubowski84/parquet4s/README.md

 Please check [examples](examples) where you can find simple code covering basics both for `core` and `akka` modules.

-Moreover, examples contain simple application of lib comprising Akka Streams and Kafka.
-It shows how you can write Parquet files with data coming from indefinite stream.
+Moreover, examples contain a simple application of lib comprising Akka Streams and Kafka.
+It shows how you can write partitioned Parquet files with data coming from an indefinite stream.

 ## Contributing